easypanel-io/website/docs/05-templates/mailhog/index.md

 ## Description

-MailHog is an email testing tool for developers.
-It allows you to configure your application to use MailHog for SMTP delivery and view messages in a web UI.
-You can also retrieve messages with the JSON API and optionally release them to real SMTP servers for delivery.
+MailHog is an intuitive email testing tool designed for developers.
+It allows you to configure your application to use MailHog for SMTP delivery, enabling you to view your outgoing emails in a user-friendly web UI.
+The app also offers the option to release messages to real SMTP servers for delivery.
+With MailHog, you can view messages in the web UI or retrieve them using the JSON API.
+It supports SMTP AUTH and PIPELINING, and provides real-time updates using EventSource.
+MailHog also includes a Chaos Monkey for failure testing and HTTP basic authentication for its UI and API.
+It&#39;s lightweight, portable, and requires no installation.

 ## Benefits

-- Easy installation: MailHog is built with Go and runs without installation on multiple platforms.
-You can download the latest release for your platform or use package managers like Homebrew or apt-get to install it.
-- Web UI for viewing messages: MailHog provides a web interface where you can view your outgoing email messages.
-You can see the plain text, HTML, or source of the messages.
-- SMTP server with support for authentication: MailHog includes an ESMTP server that implements RFC5321.
-It also supports SMTP AUTH (RFC4954) and PIPELINING (RFC2920).
-- Message storage and retrieval: MailHog supports in-memory message storage as well as MongoDB and file-based storage for message persistence.
-You can use the HTTP API to list, retrieve, and delete messages.
+- Efficient Email Testing: MailHog is a powerful tool for developers, allowing you to easily test your outgoing SMTP server.
+It provides a simple way to view your outgoing emails in a web-based user interface, ensuring that your email system is working as expected.
+- Flexible Email Release: With MailHog, you have the option to release your emails to real SMTP servers for delivery.
+This gives you the flexibility to test your emails in a controlled environment before sending them out to actual recipients.
+- Multi-Platform Compatibility: Built with Go, MailHog runs without installation on multiple platforms.
+This makes it a versatile tool that can be used in a variety of development environments.

 ## Features

-- SMTP server: MailHog includes an ESMTP server that you can configure your application to use for SMTP delivery.
-- Web UI: MailHog provides a web interface where you can view your outgoing email messages.
-You can see the plain text, HTML, or source of the messages.
+- Web UI for Email Viewing: MailHog provides a web interface where you can view your messages in plain text, HTML, or source form.
+This makes it easy to inspect your outgoing emails and ensure they are formatted correctly.
-- JSON API: MailHog provides a JSON API that allows you to retrieve messages programmatically.
+- JSON API for Message Retrieval: MailHog includes a JSON API that allows you to list, retrieve, and delete messages.
+This provides a convenient way to manage your test emails and keep your testing environment clean.
-- Release to real SMTP servers: MailHog allows you to release messages to real SMTP servers for delivery.
+- Real-time Updates: MailHog supports real-time updates using EventSource.
+This means you can see changes to your outgoing emails as they happen, helping you to identify and fix issues more quickly.
-- SMTP AUTH and PIPELINING support: MailHog supports SMTP AUTH (RFC4954) and PIPELINING (RFC2920) for secure and efficient email delivery.
+- Support for SMTP AUTH and PIPELINING: MailHog implements RFC5321, including support for SMTP AUTH (RFC4954) and PIPELINING (RFC2920).
+This ensures that your test emails are sent in accordance with established email protocols.
-- Message storage: MailHog supports in-memory message storage as well as MongoDB and file-based storage for message persistence.
+- In-memory Message Storage: MailHog stores messages in-memory, providing a lightweight and efficient way to manage your test emails.
+It also supports MongoDB and file-based storage for message persistence.
-- Chaos Monkey for failure testing: MailHog includes a Chaos Monkey feature that allows you to simulate failures and test the resilience of your email system.

 ## Links